Katrina Elam

 Katrina Ruth Elam (born December 12, 1983) is an American country music singer and songwriter.
 Signed to Universal South Records in 2004, she released her self-titled debut album that year, charting in the Billboard Hot Country Singles & Tracks (now Hot Country Songs) with the No. 29 "No End in Sight" and the No. 59 "I Want a Cowboy".
 A third single, "Love Is", peaked at No. 47 from an unreleased second album Turn Me Up.
 Elam left the label in 2008.

 Early life

-Elam was born in Bray, Oklahoma, population 1,035.
+Elam was born in Bray, Oklahoma.
 She performed in a 4-H talent show at the age of 9.
 In 1998, she was named female vocalist of the year by the Oklahoma Country Music Association and the Oklahoma Opry now the Rodeo Opry.
 Elam received a publishing contract at the age of 16.
 In her senior year of high school, her mother home schooled her because of her busy writing and recording schedule.